silvacms/documentation/source/buildout/extending.rst

    # options

-Line 2 to 4 will trigger the installation of the ``products`` section and lastly the ``instance`` section.
+Line 2 to 4 will trigger the installation of the ``products`` section and after the ``instance`` section.

 Extending a buildout configuration file
 ---------------------------------------

-A configuration file can be extended by another configuration file, modifying its behavior.
-You can see it as well as including the configuration file you are extending.
-This is done by specifying an existing file using the ``extends`` option of the ``buildout``
+An existing Buildout configuration file can be extended by another one, modifying its behavior.
+It can be seen as including an another configuration file.
+It is accomplished by specifying an existing local or remote configuration file with the help of the ``extends`` option of the ``buildout`` section:
-section:

 .. code-block:: buildout